React-Chandigarh/reactchandigarh.dev/README.md

 Your name, profile (linkedin, twitter), talk title, description and pre-requists.

 All the first time speakers are also invited to submit their talk.
 Don't worry we will help you in that.

+## Meetup Announcements
+Please follow our meetup [page](https://www.meetup.com/Chandigarh-React-Developers/) for all the announcements.